Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 When is the best time to visit Dades Gorge?

 While you can explore this part of Morocco throughout the year, the best time to visit Dades Gorge is during the temperate spring and autumn seasons.
-From March through May, as well as September through November, the weather is generally mild and comfortable.
+From March through May, as well as September through November, the weather is generally mild and comfortable - not too hot and not too cold.

-In the springtime, the surrounding landscapes burst to life, making this one of the most picturesque times to visit Dades Gorge.
-The pleasant temperatures make it ideal for outdoor activities like hiking, allowing you to fully immerse yourselves in the natural surroundings.
-The cooling months of autumn are another optimal time for exploration and are blissfully quiet after the busy summer tourist season.
+In the springtime, the trees ignite with blossom, making this one of the most picturesque times to visit Dades Gorge.
+The pleasant temperatures make it ideal for outdoor activities like hiking and rock climbing.
+The cooling autumn months are another optimal time for exploration and are relatively quiet after the busy summer tourist season.